 A dominant scorer as a Tiger, Pistol Pete Maravich trails only Shaq as the best basketball player in school history, but he’s the best scorer in the history of college basketball.
 Pistol Pete’s 3,667 points and a 44.2 points per game average is by far the most in NCAA history.
 It’s likely no one will ever challenge the former LSU player’s records.

 4. David Duke

 Known around campus as “The Nazi of LSU,” Duke is easily one of the most unpopular people to ever attend LSU.
 Need a refresher as to why?
-Duke founded the Knights of the Klu Klux Klan after graduation and is the Grand Wizard of the KKK.
+Duke founded the Knights of the Klu Klux Klan after graduation and is the former Grand Wizard of the KKK.
 Yikes.

 3. Odell Beckham Jr.

 One of the most famous LSU football players ever, Odell Beckham Jr. was drafted by the New York Giants with the 12th pick in the 2014 NFL Draft.
 Wearing purple and gold, Beckham was a First-Team All-American in 2013 and is arguably the most dynamic player in program history.